v923z/micropython-ulab/README.md

 The [`utils`](https://micropython-ulab.readthedocs.io/en/latest/ulab-utils.html) module contains functions for interfacing with peripheral devices supporting the buffer protocol.
-These functions do not have an obvious `numpy` equivalent, but share a similar programming interface, and allow direct data input to and output from
+These functions do not have an obvious `numpy` equivalent, but share a similar programming interface, and allow direct data input-output between numerical arrays and hardware components.

 ## `user` module